 The hive entrance is another important location for beehive ventilation.
 On very warm days you will see many bees lined up at the open entrance.
-They stand here and fan their wings to move air through the hive.
+This is natural ventilation.

 Droplets of water are placed on the surface of comb and air passes over creating a cooling affect – a bee air conditioner of sorts.
 So, a little excess moisture in Summer can be an asset.

 However the cooler outside temperatures of Winter, combined with rising warm moist air in the hive can create a cold rain inside the hive.
 Condensation can be a hive killer in cold weather.

 Bees Bearding at the Entrance

 Fortunately, this is not usually the case.
 When the temperatures climb and especially when humidity is high, the colony has more difficulty controlling the environment inside.

 At the end of the day, when the ambient temperature is highest, returning foragers will often cling together outside the hive entrance.